xadvent/cv-application/README.md

 ## Introduction
 This Resume Creator is a dynamic web application built with React, designed as a part of my learning journey through "The Odin Project".
 It allows users to quickly and efficiently create, customize, and download their resumes, showcasing the practical application of my skills in React development.

+## Project Page
+You can view the deployed application [here](https://resume-creator-ps.netlify.app/).

 ## Features
 - **Personal Details Input**: Users can input their full name, email, phone number, and address, which are dynamically rendered on the resume preview.
 - **Education Section**: Allows users to add multiple educational experiences, edit them, or remove them as needed.